Yandex StoreDoc version upgrade

 -

-feature_compatibility_versionfield to the Yandex StoreDoc cluster description or edit its value if it is already there:resource "yandex_mdb_mongodb_cluster" "<cluster_name>" { ... cluster_config { feature_compatibility_version = "<Yandex_StoreDoc_compatibility_version>" } } -
+feature_compatibility_versionfield in the Yandex StoreDoc cluster description:resource "yandex_mdb_mongodb_cluster" "<cluster_name>" { ... cluster_config { feature_compatibility_version = "<Yandex_StoreDoc_compatibility_version>" } } -

 -